eppixx/announce-lib/Readme.md

 The drawback of this way is that you are less expressive this way as Message uses a subset of features of any specific service.

+# Features

+Every service is contained by a seperate feature so you get only the services you need.
+To find out the the name of the features visit the feature section in Cargo.toml.